Ighalo can replace Lukaku at Manchester United – Kanu | Goal.com

 “I don’t think he will not disappoint because he will give them value for their money.”

-Despite missing the club's warm-weather training camp in Marbella due to concerns over the coronavirus outbreak in China, the 30-year-old is in line to make his debut when United travel to Stamford Bridge to face Frank Lampard’s Chelsea.
+Despite missing United's warm-weather training camp in Marbella due to concerns over the coronavirus outbreak in China, Ighalo is in line to make his debut when United travel to Stamford Bridge to face Frank Lampard’s Chelsea.

 Solskjaer’s men are in dire need of a victory, having already fallen six points behind their hosts in the race for a Champions League spot.